aakashpokkanayil/mlproject/setupdoc.md

 3) Create new environment
 4)
-    a) In vscode terminal: conda create env_name python==python_verson(mine 3.11) -y
+    a) In vscode terminal: conda create env_name (just a name) python==python_verson(mine 3.11) -y

-        -- this will create a folder in our project folder, all packages will be added in this env_name folder.
+   this will create a folder in our project folder, all packages will be added in this env_name folder.

     b) conda activate env_name/